|College of Science and Mathematics|

 Teaching & Office Hours

-- If you are in MATH 205: please ask general questions in the Canvas discussion board.
+- Please ask general questions in a Canvas discussion board.
 That way everyone can see them and benefit from the answer, and maybe someone in class has an answer for you!
 If you have a specific question, you can always email me.

 In previous semesters at JMU, I've taught: